berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── has_tiers            BOOLEAN DEFAULT FALSE      -- Whether tier analysis covers this reservoir ├── is_main              BOOLEAN DEFAULT FALSE      -- Whether this is a primary (major) reservoir ├── has_gis_data         INTEGER DEFAULT 1          -- Whether GIS data exists (1=yes, 0=no)
-├── entity_version_id    INTEGER NOT NULL DEFAULT 1 -- FK → version.id (entity family)
+├── entity_version_id    INTEGER NOT NULL DEFAULT 1 -- FK to version.id (entity family)
 ├── source_ids           TEXT                       -- Comma-separated source IDs
 ├── is_active            BOOLEAN DEFAULT TRUE       -- Soft delete flag
-├── created_at           TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by           INTEGER NOT NULL DEFAULT 1 -- FK → developer.id
+├── created_at           TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by           INTEGER NOT NULL DEFAULT 1 -- FK to developer.id
-├── updated_at           TIMESTAMPTZ NOT NULL DEFAULT NOW() └── updated_by           INTEGER NOT NULL DEFAULT 1 -- FK → developer.id
+├── updated_at           TIMESTAMPTZ NOT NULL DEFAULT NOW() └── updated_by           INTEGER NOT NULL DEFAULT 1 -- FK to developer.id

 Indexes:
 ├── idx_reservoir_entity_short_code (short_code)